-Look at the STLCC websites for information about your textbooks.
+View the STLCC bookstore website for information about your textbooks.

-You can purchase your textbooks in person or online at the STLCC Bookstores two weeks before classes start.
+You can purchase your textbooks online at the STLCC Bookstore website two weeks before classes start.
+It is advised to order early to ensure time for store-to-store fulfillment and UPS shipping.